 We laughed.

-‘And to think that I was going to propose to her tonight of all nights!’
+‘And to think that I was going to propose to her tonight of all nights.’

 He shook his head ever so miserably and fell back into his reverie.

 When he came to, he added as though to himself, ’You know what’s wrong with me?
 I should actually stop chasing them.
-It is a waste of time,’ adding ’and money.’
+It is a waste of time and money.’

 He looked at me as though expecting confirmation.

-I said, ‘Good riddance then.
+‘Good riddance then.
 You should not regret it.’

 ‘I think so.’

-He looked at his expensive Rolex, and said ‘It looks as though your bloke isn’t coming after all.
+He looked at his expensive Rolex.
+‘It looks as though your bloke isn’t coming after all.
 Is he?’

 I shook my head.
 We looked at each other.
-He muttered, confused, ‘Well…listen.
+‘Well..listen.
 Big Ben will chime midnight soon.
 I have this table booked at an expensive restaurant in Chelsea.
 Would you care to join me for dinner?
 I have my car in the carpark nearby.’

 ‘Yes,’ I replied, no hesitation in my voice.
-I stood up promptly.
+I stood up.

 He was slightly taller than me.
 Our eyes fell on the roses in the bin.
 We looked at each other and giggled conspiratorially.
 He leaned over and retrieved the still fresh bunch.

-‘May I?, if you don’t mind?’
+‘May I if you don’t mind?’

 He offered it to me with an elegant, amusing bow.